googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

 - Simplified data management: A single table contains data corresponding to a single collection, making it easier to query, update, and maintain.
 - Improved performance: The single-table schema can lead to faster query execution, especially for large collections.
-- Enhanced security: Leverage AlloyDB's robust security features to protect your vector data.
+- Enhanced security: Easily and securely connect to AlloyDB utilizing IAM for authorization and database authentication without needing to manage SSL certificates, configure firewall rules, or enable authorized networks.
 - Better integration with AlloyDB: Take advantage of AlloyDB's advanced indexing and scalability capabilities.

 ## Before you begin

 There needs to be an AlloyDB database set up for the migration process.

 How to set up AlloyDB: